focus-editor/focus/LOG.md

         + Auto-search etc.
         + Double shift to search
         + All files opened separately should always appear at the top in searches
-    - New selection modes:
+    + New selection modes:
-        - BUG: Selecting after Ctrl+D still selects in whole words mode
+        + BUG: Selecting after Ctrl+D still selects in whole words mode
-        - After double-click: enter word-selection mode
+        + After double-click: enter word-selection mode
-        - After triple-click: enter line-selection mode
+        + After triple-click: enter line-selection mode
-        - After 4-click: select all
+        + Maintain both modes until mouse button is up
-        - Maintain both modes until mouse button is up
+        + Can get rid of the timeout when it's done
-        - Can get rid of the timeout when it's done
+    - BUG: search results sort order sometimes wrong
     - Local search
         - New widget
     - Check all @buffer notes
     - Rename carets and newbuffer
     - Can merge!

 - Implement config options
     - Report errors on wrong configs (write the usage code first)
     - maximize_on_start